DC, August 30, 2011

 Planning Capital Bikeshare

 As the first real Bikeshare program in the United States, Capital Bikeshare is a big hit in the District and Arlington.
 With early success, the program is set to expand the system with more and larger stations and further connect the metropolitan area.
-Hear from the District Department of Transportation, Capital Bikeshare, and a DC Councilmember on the future of the DC area's exciting new bikeshare program.
+Attendees heard from the District Department of Transportation, Capital Bikeshare, and a DC Councilmember on the future of the DC area's exciting new bikeshare program.

 About the Speakers